AZ19999/MappingtheBERy/_pages/Reflection.md

 My other class spent a few sessions on exploring how to map things.
 I was thinking about my other class at the time and decided to have some fun.
 The assignment was to use a mapping software to map something.
 So I chose to map the MBTA blue line since I was the least familiar.
 I found out a lot of fun facts such as the Blue Line cars being able to switch their power sources from third rail to overhead due to the Blue Line being a frankenstein of other previously built routes.

 Those two projects set me on the path to here.
 I had done tidbits of my main route and a, while somewhat comprehensive, shallow look at the blue line.
-I wanted to do something a bit bigger and something a little more out of contemporary time since I was already living in it.
+I wanted to do something a bit bigger and something a little more out of the present day since I was already living in it.

 ---